lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

     output r4 as array3.private;
 ```

-As you can see, we can input a interface into register `r0` and access interface elements with the `.` syntax.
+As you can see, we can input an interface into register `r0` and access interface elements with the `.` syntax.
 We perform the `add` instruction on every element, storing the results in registers `r1`, `r2` and `r3` and, finally, we make use of the cast command to create a new array3 interface into `r4`.

 Now, let's run it.
 In this case, the only new thing you need to know is that interfaces are passed to the cli in the following format: